SLAM-CROC/Fake-news-detection/README.md

-# Fake-news-detection
+# Fake-News-Detection

 ### Project Description
 Social media has provided an excellent interactive technology platform that allows the creation, sharing, and exchange of interests, ideas, or information via virtual networks very quickly.
 A new platform enables endless opportunities for marketing to reach new or existing customers.
 However, it has also opened the devil’s door for falsified information which has no proven source of information, facts, or quotes.
 It is really hard to detect whether the given news or information is correct or not.
 Here, as a part of this project, we need to detect the authenticity of given news using DL.
 The dataset contains around 7k fake news, including a title, body, and label (FAKE or REAL).
 The task is to train the data to predict if the given news is fake or real.

 ### Project Outcomes
-•	Pre-process the data to remove stop words.
-Stop words are the most occurring words in the language.
-It’s necessary to filter that out first.
+•	Pre-process the data
 •	Evaluate the various algorithms which can affect best outcome

-•	Train a model to predict the likelihood of REAL news.
+•	Train a model to predict the likelihood of REAL news

-### Project Timeline
-**Oct 16th** - Luanch date

-**Oct 16th - Oct 17** - Interpret the problem, researching, selecting development tool and framework

-**Oct 18th - Oct 20** - Preprocessing the datas & coding

-**Oct 21th - Oct 23** - Choice of approach to implement

-**Oct 24th** - Report1&2: Problem statement and understanding, Data pre-processing and choice of approach to implement

-**Nov 7th** - Report3: Explanation of the method(s) and competing approaches

-**Dec 5th** - Class Presentation

-**Dec 12th** - Final Report: Experimental evaluation and results % Class Presentation

-### Selection Of ML/DL Development Framework
+### Prerequisites & Version
-  1. Sklearn
+•	Sklearn -- 0.24.2
-  2. TensorFlow
-  3. TensorFlow -- Keras
-  4. TensorFlow -- Tensor2Tensor
+•	TensorFlow -- 2.0.0
-  5. PyTorch
+•	Keras -- 2.3.1
-  6. NLTK
+•	NLTK -- 3.6.5
+•	Gensim -- 3.8.3
+•	H5py -- 2.10.0

-### Text Pre-processing:
+### Data Clean/Text Pre-processing:
+  1. Load dataset from csv file and delete the missing data points

+  2. Remove url in the text

+  3. Remove newline signals from text

+  4. Remove numbers and punctuations from text

+  5. Convert all letters into lowercase

-  1. Tokenization
+  6. Tokenization text

+  7. Remove stopwords from text

-  2. Token Normalization: Stemming; Lemmatization
+  8. Normalization: including stemming and Lemmatization

-  3. Data Cleaning: stop words, comma, upper/lower case, Number removing
-  4. Special: URL removing, Removing short words (Letter# < 2)
-  5. Frequency Removing
-  6. Feature Extraction / word representations in vector space: One-hot, TF-IDF, Word2Vec, Countvectorizer
+  9. Remove words whose length are equal or less than 2

 ### Choice of approach to implement
-  1. ML algorithm - NB, KNN, SVM, LR
+•	ML algorithm - Naive Bayes, K-Nearest Neighbours, Support Vector Machine, Logistic Regression, Decision Tree
-  2. DL algorithm - TextCNN, RNN, Transfer learning, Google’s BERT, Transformer, LSTM
+•	DL algorithm - MLP, CNN, LSTM

+### Project Structure